NeCTAR-RC/nectar-training/package02/sections/labClimateWeather.markdown

 The virtual laboratory's goal is to:

-* enrich scientists' access to resources,
+* Enrich scientists' access to resources,
-* reduce the technical barriers to using state of the art tools,
+* Reduce the technical barriers to using state of the art tools,
-* facilitate the sharing of experiments and results,
+* Racilitate the sharing of experiments and results,
-* reduce the time to conduct scientific research studies, and
+* Reduce the time to conduct scientific research studies, and
-* elevate the collaboration and contributions by the Australian research community to the development of the Australian Community Climate Earth-System Simulator (ACCESS).
+* Elevate the collaboration and contributions by the Australian research community to the development of the Australian Community Climate Earth-System Simulator (ACCESS).

 For more information please refer to the website.